Dog Training For Dummies - Mary Ann Rombold-Zeigenfuse - E-Book

 The Canine Good Citizen Certificate

 In 1989, the AKC developed the popular Canine Good Citizen (CGC) test, a program for both purebred dogs and mixed breeds.
 The CGC test uses a series of exercises that demonstrate the dog’s ability to behave in an acceptable manner in public.
 Its purpose is to show that the dog, as a companion for all people, can be a respected member of the community and can be trained and conditioned to always behave in the home, in public places, and in the presence of other dogs in a manner that reflects credit on the dog.
-(For more details on this test, go to Chapter 25.)

 Now AKC has expanded the CGC to include the Urban and Farm and Advanced CGC tests.
 Your dog also can earn a Temperament Testing.
-AKC is just one of the National Dog Clubs though it is the largest and most well-known.
+AKC is just one of the national dog clubs, though it is the largest and most well-known.

-In many areas you can find classes to help you train your dog and prepare the two of you for the CGC.
+In many areas, you can find classes to help you train your dog and prepare the two of you for the CGC.

-AKC S.T.A.R. puppy program
+AKC S.T.A.R.
+Puppy program

 AKC tricks titles